jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 They each need to invent structural engineering (skeletons, framing) to combat gravitational forces, aerodynamics (birds, planes) and hydrodynamics (fish, ships) to move efficiency through air and water, and thermodynamics to keep warm, or cool, in various environments (fur, insulation).
 We even track biology and technology developments using very similar trees charts.
 These graphical representations show the evolutionary relationships among various species based upon similarities and differences in their genetic or physical characteristics.

 Using the Game of Life metaphor makes it easier to understand why biology and technology crossover so much.
-They have the same booklet of natural laws, game board, sand clock, and therefore must survive the same attacks from gravity, radiation, mechanical stress, energy loss, evaporation, and other forms of entropy.
+They have the same booklet of natural laws, game board, sand clock, and therefore must survive the same pressures from gravity, radiation, mechanical stress, energy loss, evaporation, and other forms of dispersing matter, be it a landscape, biology, or technology.

 We know how biology responds to these challenges, and when was the last time you, or anyone, grew a winter coat of hair to combat Minnesota winters.
 Do parents ever tell a kid to increase skull bone strength before climbing a mountain.
 Does anyone create more fat to store water before their long trip.

 Of course not.

 We see evolution in the natural world but not in our own lives.
 When watching a struggling polar bear today, we have no problem citing its evolutionary pressure caused by its changing environment.
-We know the point of contact between the entropy's attacks and biology is a set of genes that a trying to win natural selection's approval.
+We know the point of contact between entropy and biology is a set of genes—variants that either harvest enough energy to make it into the next generation, or don't.
 The point of contact between entropy and us is almost always a tool, yet we do not think evolution pressures us as well.

 Even with all these indications that we're using technology to survive the Game of Life, few people label themselves as their tool.
 National, ethnic, gender, job title, education, ideology, religion, racial, sports teams, comic books, all have far more space in our personal identities then the tools we use to stay alive.

 That's why this book wants you to embrace being a technological being.
-Not because it's an interesting idea, but because it make us realize we are playing the Game of Life, and technology is our first line of defense against entropy's endless attacks.
+Not because it's an interesting idea, but because it make us realize we are playing the Game of Life, and technology is our primary means of postponing entropy—the everyday work of staying organized against dispersal which we need to stay alive long enough to pass on the torch.

 We realize this truth in the natural world, so should be able to make the leap and understand the truth of our existence by realizing we are simply inside technological version of the Game of Life.
-Then we can start to knowingly play it and therefore win.
+Then we can start to knowingly play it, persist our lineages, and therefore win.

 The booklet of rules, game board of environments, sandglass of time, bits of clay, and a scoreboard are all there.
 As is the circle of producers, grazers, predators, decomposers, and testers in our own ecosystems too.
 This is happening all around us.

 So why don't we see it?

-Because our coach is using an unnatural selection method.
-Picking the team in such a way often clouds our view.
+Because our coach is unconscious of what it's selecting for.
+Picking the team without realizing you're picking often clouds the view.
 Here is a quick story to explain.

 There's this crab, Heikegani, that's native to Japan.
 It's rather small with long legs.
 It would be another unknown crab except it has an interesting feature.
 It's shell looks like a human face.
 In particular, an angry samurai.